A Table Full Of Joy

 8 oz cream cheese, ยผ cup butter, 1 cup sour cream

-• Once combined add in the mashed/riced potatoes, garlic powder, salt, and pepper.
-Mix until combined and sever with extra butter and gravy.
+• Once combined, add in the mashed/riced potatoes, garlic powder, salt, and pepper.
+Mix until combined and serve with extra butter and gravy.

 1 tbs garlic powder, 1 teaspoon salt, 1 teaspoon pepper